 I have a third child as well… and it’s a girl!

-But, before you start mailing pink baby outfits and headbands with big flowers on them… I suggest you keep reading this post.
+But, before you start mailing pink baby outfits and headbands with big flowers on them… keep reading.

-Oh Heaven’s… where to start?
+Oh Heavens… where to start?
 Ummm, ok, so you know how on my CD “Shine” there’s that song “Nobody Would Know”? and in the liner notes it talks about how that was the very first song that I ever wrote and that I wrote it when I was 17 years-old?
-And some of you had written to me and wondered how it could be that I would write a song like that BEFORE having my children Leah and Lucy.
+And some of you had written to me wondering how it could be that I wrote a song like that BEFORE having Leah and Lucy.
 Some of you listened to a certain line in that song and thought… “Wait a minute!!!
 Could it be?”
 But then you know that I share a lot.
 I share the good, the bad, and the awkward and you convinced yourself that something THAT big, would’ve been shared by now.

 So, here’s the thing.
 The truth is… I don’t share everything.
 Especially when it might impact someone else’s privacy, their life, and their choices.
-I don’t share it, even if it’s indescribably intertwined with my life, my experiences, and totally shaped who I am and why I care about the things I care about.
+I don’t share it, even if it’s indescribably intertwined with my life, my experiences, and even if it has totally shaped who I am and why I care about the things I care about.
 Vague enough for you?
-Well cut me some slack.
-This isn’t easy folks.
+Well, cut me some slack.
+This isn’t easy.

-The day after this past Mother’s Day, I sat down to my desk after getting Lucy out the door and on the bus to school.
-I opened my computer, opened Facebook and collapsed on my keyboard in helpless sobs as I saw a message that I had waited more than eighteen years to receive.
+The day after Mother’s Day, I sat down to my desk after getting Lucy out the door and on the school bus.
+I opened my computer, opened Facebook and collapsed on my keyboard in helpless and happy sobs as I saw the message that I had waited more than eighteen years to receive.